Investidor B3

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false.
-The description adds the grouping behavior and output structure (value and percentage), which enhances transparency beyond annotations.
+Annotations already declare readOnlyHint=true, idempotentHint=true, and destructiveHint=false, so the safety profile is clear.
+The description adds valuable context about the output structure (grouped by class with value and percentage), which goes beyond what annotations provide.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.